Learning Pimcore with practical examples for beginners

 The BrandController class has detailAction which accepts the brand identifier as a parameter.
 In the action, we fetch a brand by its identifier and all products which have that specific brand set.

 Then, we are passing products and brand to the view by setting them as properties to the $this-view object.
-Notice that we are using the Symfony set a dynamic route which will point to our action.
+Notice that we are using the Symfony to set a dynamic route that will point to our action.